Sega’s The Creative Assembly unveils Total War: Warhammer III

-Sega Europe said that its studio The Creative Assembly will launch Total War: Warhammer III later on this year in partnership with franchise owner Games Workshop.
+Sega Europe said that its The Creative Assembly studio will launch Total War: Warhammer III later on this year in partnership with franchise owner Games Workshop.

 The title is the latest in the Total War series that has sold more than 34.3 million copies to date, and it is the third in the series of Warhammer games set in a cataclysmic conflict between demonic powers and the sentinels of the mortal world.
-I played the first two games and many other titles in the Total War series.
+I played the first two games, and many others, in the Total War series.

-Sega’s The Creative Assembly has been making Total War strategy games for more than two decades.
-Most of the titles has been focused on historical wars, until recently, when they’ve expanded into myths such as Total War: Three Kingdoms and fantasy with the Warhammer titles.
+The Creative Assembly has been making Total War strategy games for more than two decades.
+Most of these have been focused on historical wars, until recently, when they’ve expanded into myths such as Total War: Three Kingdoms and fantasy with the Warhammer titles.
 In a Total War strategy game, you move armies around on a strategic map and fight in a 3D real-time battle when they meet on the battlefield.

 In Total War: Warhammer III, each choice the player makes will shape the conflict to come.
 You’ll explore the mysterious Lands of the East to the demon-infested Realms of Chaos.
 The studio promises strategy gaming on a scale yet unseen in this epic culmination to the Total War: Warhammer trilogy.